Marcel Pagnol: Film adaptations

 In 1990, La Gloire de mon père and Le château de ma mère, Pagnol's affectionate reminiscences of childhood, were filmed by Yves Robert.

 In 2000, Jacques Nahum produced Marius, Fanny, and César for French television.

-In 2011, La Fille du puisatier was filmed by Daniel Auteuil.
+In 2011, La Fille du puisatier was remade by Daniel Auteuil.

-In 2013, Marius and Fanny were remade by Daniel Auteuil.
+In 2013, Marius and Fanny were remade, also by Daniel Auteuil.

+In 2022, Le Temps Des Secrets was adapted and filmed by Christophe Barratier.